Species Selection Tree Planting

 Generally, pruning services are provided to:

-- maintain required clearances from power lines, utilities and other infrastructure.
+- maintain required clearances from power lines, street lights, utilities and other infrastructure

-- maintain appropriate clearances for sightlines, and accessibility for road and footpath users.
+- maintain appropriate clearances for sightlines, and accessibility for driveways, roads and footpaths

 Pruning is not undertaken for the following reasons: